 How to Make Low Carb Stuffed Bell Peppers

 Step 1.
-Cook the ground beef until done and drain.
+Cook the ground beef until done and drain the grease.
 While the ground beef is cooking, steam the cauliflower in the microwave.
 I use the kind you steam in the bag.
 After the cauliflower has cooked, place it in a strainer over a bowl and press out as much liquid as possible.
+Using paper towels to press out the liquid helps to absorb the extra liquid.

 Step 3.
 Cut the tops off of six bell peppers and remove the seeds.
 Add the seasoned ground beef-cauliflower rice mixture into each bell pepper, fill all the way to the top!
+Place the peppers on a baking dish or in a muffin pan.
 Bake for about 20-25 minutes.
 (Cover before baking for softer bell peppers).
 Top each bell pepper with mozzarella cheese and bake for another 5-10 minutes or until cheese is slightly browned.
 You could also use the broiler for a few minutes to get the cheese nicely browned.
 We love mozzarella cheese or the Italian blend for this recipe.
 These hearty, low carb stuffed bell peppers are excellent comfort food and make great leftovers!

-Each bell pepper has approximately 8 net carbs per stuffed bell pepper according to the brands that I used for this recipe.
+Each serving has approximately 8 net carbs according to the brands that I used for this recipe.

 Ground beef, tomato sauce, and cauliflower rice baked inside a delicious, nutritious bell pepper.